Radiologist Visa Sponsorship Jobs in Ohio

 Are there state-specific considerations for radiologists seeking sponsorship in Ohio?

-Ohio participates in the Conrad 30 J-1 waiver program, which allows foreign medical graduates to convert their J-1 status by committing to three years of service at a designated underserved site in the state.
+Ohio participates in the Conrad 30 J-1 visa waiver program, which allows foreign medical graduates to convert their J-1 status by committing to three years of service at a designated underserved site in the state.
 Ohio's large academic medical centers also support H-1B cap-exempt filings, since positions affiliated with universities or nonprofit research institutions are not subject to the annual H-1B lottery.
 Radiology is consistently classified as a specialty occupation, which simplifies the eligibility determination for employers filing petitions.

 What is the prevailing wage for sponsored radiologist jobs in Ohio?